jhart54/chord_chart_transposition/README.md

 # Welcome
 Welcome!
 This GitHub contains instructions for the transposition and quick formatting of chord charts for many purposes.
 The files included here are:
-- a Python script responsible for transposition, formatting ,and outputting of a PDF chord chart based on a desired key for the song and a text file input
+- a Python script responsible for transposing, formatting, and outputting a PDF chord chart based on a desired key for the song and a text file input
 - a sample text file input
 - a pdf file with the logo of the church that sponsored this project (shoutout to the [Oaks Church](https://fonts.google.com/specimen/Inconsolata?subset=vietnamese) in Cincinnati!)
 - two font files used in printing